Special Assignment Class

 Members in this class can only practise within the scope of their appointment and only under defined terms and conditions (see below).

-Applicants to the Special Assignment Class must meet all the registration requirements before they can practise nursing in Ontario.
+Applicants to the Special Assignment Class must meet the following registration requirements before they can practice nursing in Ontario.

 In addition, applicants to the Special Assignment Class must:

-- have an appointment or special assignment with a facility in Ontario recognized by the College, or an assignment approved by a panel of the Registration Committee
+- have an appointment or special assignment with a facility in Ontario recognized by CNO, or an assignment approved by a panel of the Registration Committee

-- not have previously been registered as an RN or RPN with the College except as a member of the Special Assignment or Emergency Assignment classes
+- not have previously been registered as an RN or RPN with CNO except as a member of the Special Assignment or Emergency Assignment classes

 - not have been previously registered as a Special Assignment member for the same assignment or appointment.